MaxOhn/PP-Generator/Readme.md

 Simply clone this repository via `>git clone --recursive-submodules https://github.com/MaxOhn/PP-Generator.git` and start working on it yourself.

-One major part to consider is that the bot currently requires access to my local database so you might need to rewrite those parts.
-However, I'm planning on rewriting it myself soon^(TM) to make it easier for you.

 Here are some other things to consider:

 - To access the osu!
 API I'm using a modified version of the [osu4j](https://github.com/oopsjpeg/osu4j) wrapper, which is included as submodule in here so if you clone this, dont forget the `--recursive-submodules` argument.